User37som/libbitcoin/bx-fetch-tx-index.md

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -f [--format]        The output format.
-Options are 'info', 'json', and
+Options are 'info', 'json' and
                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):

 HASH                 The Base16 transaction hash of the transaction index
                      to get.
 If not specified the transaction hash is
                      read from STDIN.
 ```
 ### Example 1
 [DPR Seized Coins #1](https://blockchain.info/tx/e3d6fe810f79b293705ed6e587951332c545a87fac860278b2ad4447106bb789)